Eating and drinking well (nutrition)

 Your appetite and how much you want to eat often changes as you get older.
 Some food and drinks can seem less enjoyable than they used to be.
 You might also feel full sooner when eating, or feel like you need to drink less fluids.

-Weight loss, while a normal part of ageing, can also lead to loss of muscle and strength, which could increase your chance of falling.
+Weight loss is a normal part of ageing, but it can also lead to loss of muscle and strength.
+This can increase your chance of falling.

 If you have a poor appetite, you might need to make changes to your diet.
 These changes could include eating small meals more than 3 times a day.